purpleteam-labs/purpleteam-iac-sut/README.md

      `npm run buildAndDeploySUTCloudImages`
 2. **nw** (network, VPC, load balancer, api certificates, api subdomain)
 3. **contOrc** (SSH pub keys, EC2 Cloudwatch log groups, ECS, autoscaling)
-4. **api** (SUT APIs (Api Gateway), Cloudwatch log groups, VpcLink, SUT subdomain(s))
+4. **api** (_SUT_ APIs (Api Gateway), Cloudwatch log groups, VpcLink, _SUT_ subdomain(s))

 Each root's dependencies are defined in their `terragrunt.hcl`.
-The roots applied earliest require the least amount of ongoing changes making for faster iterative development of the later roots, for example the static root hardly ever needs re`apply`ing, the nw root usually only needs re`apply`ing when a SUT is added/removed/or with nw related modification.
+The roots applied earliest require the least amount of ongoing changes making for faster iterative development of the later roots, for example the static root hardly ever needs re`apply`ing, the nw root usually only needs re`apply`ing when a _SUT_ is added/removed/or with nw related modification.

-When we add or remove a SUT, the `nw` root onwards will need to be re-applied.
+When we add or remove a _SUT_, the `nw` root onwards will need to be re-applied.

 We use [Terraform Cloud](https://www.terraform.io/docs/cloud/free/index.html) to [store our state remotely](https://www.hashicorp.com/blog/introducing-terraform-cloud-remote-state-management/) so each developer can [collaborate with a single source of state](https://www.hashicorp.com/blog/terraform-collaboration-for-everyone/)